pingcap/docs-cn/sql/server-command-option.md

 ## TiDB startup options

-When you star TiDB processes, you can specify some program options.
+When you start TiDB processes, you can specify some program options.

 TiDB supports a lot of startup options.
 Run the following command to get a brief introduction: